BP p.l.c. (NYSE:BP) Holdings Cut by Adirondack Trust Co.

 Several other institutional investors have also added to or reduced their stakes in the company.
 Avondale Wealth Management bought a new position in shares of BP during the 4th quarter valued at $66,000.
 Beese Fulmer Investment Management Inc. raised its holdings in shares of BP by 13.0% during the 4th quarter.
 Beese Fulmer Investment Management Inc. now owns 13,038 shares of the oil and gas exploration company’s stock valued at $347,000 after purchasing an additional 1,500 shares in the last quarter.
 Future Financial Wealth Managment LLC bought a new position in shares of BP during the 4th quarter valued at $154,000.
 Valeo Financial Advisors LLC raised its holdings in shares of BP by 2.9% during the 4th quarter.
 Valeo Financial Advisors LLC now owns 72,946 shares of the oil and gas exploration company’s stock valued at $1,943,000 after purchasing an additional 2,050 shares in the last quarter.
 Finally, Neville Rodie & Shaw Inc. raised its holdings in BP by 9.5% in the 4th quarter.
 Neville Rodie & Shaw Inc. now owns 202,640 shares of the oil and gas exploration company’s stock worth $5,396,000 after acquiring an additional 17,516 shares during the period.
 Institutional investors and hedge funds own 8.78% of the company’s stock.

 Several research analysts recently commented on BP shares.
-MKM Partners dropped their target price on shares of BP from $46.00 to $42.00 and set a “buy” rating on the stock in a report on Tuesday, March 1st.
-Berenberg Bank dropped their target price on shares of BP from GBX 475 ($6.37) to GBX 450 ($6.04) in a report on Tuesday, March 1st.
-Evercore ISI upgraded shares of BP from an “in-line” rating to an “outperform” rating and set a $36.00 target price on the stock in a report on Tuesday, January 4th.
-BNP Paribas upgraded shares of BP from a “neutral” rating to an “outperform” rating and set a $4.10 target price on the stock in a report on Friday, January 7th.
-Finally, TD Securities raised their price target on shares of BP from $32.00 to $37.00 and gave the stock a “hold” rating in a research report on Thursday, February 10th.
+Raymond James lifted their target price on shares of BP from $36.00 to $37.00 and gave the stock an “outperform” rating in a report on Wednesday, February 9th.
+Cowen dropped their target price on shares of BP from $31.00 to $30.00 and set a “market perform” rating on the stock in a report on Monday, February 28th.
+Morgan Stanley reiterated an “equal weight” rating on shares of BP in a report on Tuesday, November 9th.
+BNP Paribas upgraded shares of BP from a “neutral” rating to an “outperform” rating and set a $4.10 price target on the stock in a research report on Friday, January 7th.
+Finally, TheStreet upgraded shares of BP from a “c+” rating to a “b” rating in a research report on Tuesday, February 8th.
 Two research analysts have rated the stock with a sell rating, nine have assigned a hold rating and eleven have assigned a buy rating to the stock.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $91.58.

-BP (NYSE:BP – Get Rating) last issued its earnings results on Monday, February 7th.
-The oil and gas exploration company reported $1.26 earnings per share for the quarter, beating the consensus estimate of $1.19 by $0.07.
+BP (NYSE:BP – Get Rating) last announced its quarterly earnings results on Monday, February 7th.
+The oil and gas exploration company reported $1.26 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.19 by $0.07.
 BP had a net margin of 4.61% and a return on equity of 14.10%.
-The business had revenue of $50.55 billion for the quarter, compared to analyst estimates of $35.56 billion.
-During the same period in the previous year, the business earned $0.03 EPS.
-The firm’s revenue was up 12.9% on a year-over-year basis.
+The firm had revenue of $50.55 billion during the quarter, compared to the consensus estimate of $35.56 billion.
+During the same period last year, the firm posted $0.03 EPS.
+The firm’s quarterly revenue was up 12.9% on a year-over-year basis.
 On average, equities analysts forecast that BP p.l.c. will post 4.65 earnings per share for the current fiscal year.

 The company also recently declared a quarterly dividend, which will be paid on Friday, March 25th.
 Investors of record on Friday, February 18th will be issued a dividend of $0.323 per share.
 This represents a $1.29 annualized dividend and a yield of 4.61%.
 The ex-dividend date of this dividend is Thursday, February 17th.
 BP’s dividend payout ratio is currently 57.85%.